heptarch/heptarch.github.io/drafts/parrondo.md

 Shouldn't it be easy to compute the outcome?
-In this case, rather than needing vast computational resources in *space* which will be correlated with the strategy, the demon will need vast computational resources in *time*: it must solve a hard problem, namely the evolution of a chaotic system with $\sim 10^{23}$ degrees of freedom.
+In this case, rather than needing vast computational resources in *space* which will be correlated with the strategy, the demon will need vast resources in *time*.
+To determine the difference between the losing strategies, it needs to solve a very hard problem, namely the evolution of a chaotic system with $\sim 10^{23}$ degrees of freedom.
+The resource cost for violating the Second Law is a bump under the carpet, shifting between time and space depending on what we give the demon.